oddbird/sliiides/content/css-next/css-cafe.md

     is designed for _isolated DOM widgets_
   script: |
     But the Shadow-DOM is designed
-    for more highly-isolated widgets.
+    around highly-isolated widgets.
-    This creates a 1-to-1 relationship,
-    where boundaries are defined in the DOM, each component has a single scope,
+    Boundaries are defined in the DOM,
-    and styles are isolated from getting in or out.
+    so that each element has a single scope, and styles are isolated from getting in or out.
+    Scopes are never allowed to overlap at all.

 - pre: Build-tools
   title: Provide **Scoped Styles**
   sub: BEM, CSS Modules, Vue, JSX, Stylable, etc
   script: |
-    While encapsulation can be useful,
-    it's very different from the lighter-touch
+    While that kind of encapsulation is useful sometimes, it's very different from the lighter-touch
     "scope" that we get from existing
     build-tools and conventions --